danivash/readMe/README.md

 # About

-This is a manual, how quickly and easy to run your local Corteza server without waste time.
-Follow exactly every step that are described bellow.
-This guide helps to run local environment for development and adding any futures that are necessary in Frontend with followed explanation of deployment to Production.

-This is a manual, how quickly and easy to run your local Corteza server without waste time.
-Follow exactly every step that are described bellow.
-This guide helps to run  local environment for development and adding any futures that are necessary in Frontend with followed explanation of deployment to Production.
+This is a manual on how to quickly and easily run your local Corteza server without wasting time.
+Follow each step described below exactly as written.
+This guide helps you set up a local environment for development and add any features necessary for the front-end, along with an explanation of how to deploy to production.

 # Setting up the local project